contentful/contentful_sinatra_tutorial/TUTORIAL.md

 You can check how we use them in our example application [here](./templates/products.slim).
 The example uses `slim` as a template engine, but the code should be easily transferable to any other engine.

-## This is just the beggining
+## This is just the beginning

 This is just a very simple tutorial to get things running, but every project has different needs, and we want to provide you with the best solutions we can.

 ## Providing Feedback